-A. We are in always in need in fosters for the dogs.
+A. We are always in need of foster homes for the dogs.
 It is a great way to help out a dog and does not cost you anything.
-It is a way of having a dog but you don’t have to worry about the long-term responsibility of the dog because we will cover all expenses until the dog is adopted.
-If you need to take a break from fostering your dog just lets us know and we will find a new foster.
+It is a great way to enjoy a dog without worrying about the long-term responsibilities of the dog because we will cover all expenses until the dog is adopted.
+If you need to take a break from fostering your dog just let us know and we will find a new foster.

 A. We will provide (veterinary care, dog food, dog crate, toys, etc.).
 All you have to do is provide love, affection, and care for a dog such as basic training, socialization, and healthy behavior practices.
 Please update us on how your foster dog is doing.
 We rely on our fosters to provide updated images and biographies for our available dogs.
 This will help them find their forever home faster.

 A. Our organization relies upon volunteers to help set-up, participate in, and break-down our adoption events.
 Please contact us for volunteer opportunities.
 In addition, we are in need of items to help care for our rescue dogs.
 Here is a list of the following items that we need: Dog Food, Dog Crates, Leashes, Collars, Dog Toys, Dog Treats, Newspapers, Blankets, Dog Beds, Dog Houses, Donations to help cover medical expenses.

 A. Our fees are similar to that of other private rescue groups.
 We are a private non-profit that does not get any government assistance.
 We rely on the adoption fees and donations to save dogs.

 A. We spay and neuter our dogs prior to adoption.
 In addition, they will be up to date with their vaccines.